dr-michael-haley/imcanalysis/README.md

 All the tools are in the SpatialBiologyToolkit package

+Documentation can be viewed if download the repository locally, and by opening *'index.html' in Documentation*

 ### Installing
 - Clone/download repo locally
 - Create an environment using conda_environment.yml, which should install all the required packages.